Researchers from Middlesex University have produced a report on the impact of online porn on young people following the largest survey of its kind.

 In a novel set of revelations, the report reveals that repeated viewing may make children “desensitised” to the damaging impact of pornography, with young people often seeing it as realistic.

-More than a third (39%) of 13-14 year-olds, for example, wanted to copy the behavior they viewed.
+More than a third (39%) of 13-14 year-olds, for example, wanted to copy the behaviour they viewed.
 This was despite more than three quarters of respondents agreeing that pornography did not help them understand consent (87% of boys and 77% of girls).

 “It can make a boy not look for love, just look for sex and it can pressure us girls to act and look and behave in a certain way before we might be ready for it,” said one 13-year-old girl.